What is FDIC Insurance? Plus Other Agencies that Protect Your Money

 Profit and prosper with the best of expert advice - straight to your e-mail.

-To determine whether your bank is FDIC insured, you can look for the FDIC sign at the bank, go to FDIC.gov or call 877-275-3342.
+To determine whether your bank is FDIC insured, look for the FDIC sign at the bank, go to FDIC.gov or call 877-275-3342.
 You can also find out if your accounts are fully covered with the FDIC’s Deposit Calculator.

 The FDIC doesn’t insure money invested in stocks, bonds, mutual funds, life insurance policies or annuities, even if these investments are purchased at an insured bank.
 It also doesn't cover safety deposit boxes or their contents.